dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/10_Depth Mesh/MeshClassification.md

 Before using Mesh Classification, ensure your project is properly configured.
 Refer to the [**Getting Started with XREAL SDK**](../02_Getting%20Started%20with%20XREAL%20SDK.md) guide for the necessary setup.
 Once set up, locate the “AR Feature” sample, specifically the **Mesh Classification** scene, and build it.
 You can also modify this sample to suit your needs.

-如果是在一个已有的场景中添加mesh classification的话：
+If you want to add mesh classification to an existing scene:

-如果你已经根据 [**Getting Started with XREAL SDK**](../02_Getting%20Started%20with%20XREAL%20SDK.md) guide进行了相应的设置，找到场景中的XR Interaction Setup->XR Origin，在这个Prefab的子级，创建一个空物体，可以命名为MeshingManager，然后添加Component：AR Meshing Manager。
+After following the setup instructions in the [**Getting Started with XREAL SDK**](../02_Getting%20Started%20with%20XREAL%20SDK.md) guide, locate the XR Interaction Setup->XR Origin in your scene.
+Create an empty GameObject as a child of this Prefab, which you can name MeshingManager, and add the AR Meshing Manager Component.

 To use meshing with AR Foundation, add the [ARMeshManager](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0/api/UnityEngine.XR.ARFoundation.ARMeshManager.html) component to a child GameObject of your scene's XR Origin.